FOOD SECURITY - 2023/4

 Module code: MHUM010

-The purpose of this module is to provide a detailed theoretical knowledge of Food Security in order to improve the provision of safe food components and commodities that have high nutritional and organoleptic quality.
-In this respect, the analysis of foods and processing methods that meet UK and EU food legislation and guidelines is examined.
-In addition, this module covers aspects related to Farm Production and Food, in particular in relation to animal welfare and animal species adulteration.
-Students will also appreciate the importance of carrying out appropriate risk assessment for further implementation of HACCP methods in the food industry.
-The module, comprising lectures, tutorials and assessments form an essential part of Food Science.
+The purpose of the module is to provide a detailed theoretical knowledge of Food, Water and Soil Security in order to improve the provision of safe food components and commodities that have high nutritional and ecological quality.
+In this respect, the analysis of foods and farming & processing methods that meet UK and EU Food Legislation and associated guidelines is examined.
+In addition, this module covers aspects related to Farm Production, Food Fraud and Food Safety, particularly in the area of animal welfare and animal species adulteration.
+Students will also appreciate the importance of carrying out appropriate risk assessment for further implementation of HACCP and control methods in the food industry.
+The module comprises lectures, tutorials and assessments that form an essential part of Food Science.

 Number of Credits: 15

 Framework: FHEQ Level 7